Breast reconstruction using tissue from your tummy area (abdomen)

 They may not be suitable for women who:

 have previous scarring on the tummy area

 are very slim and don’t have enough tissue on their tummy

 The procedure tightens and flattens the tummy area (similar to a ‘tummy tuck’ operation).

-You will have an oval-shaped scar on your breast and a scar on your tummy.
-The tummy scar is horizontal just below the bikini line.
+You will have a patch of skin on your breast and a scar on your tummy.
+The tummy scar is horizontal, just below the bikini line.

 Most operations using tissue from the tummy are successful, but they have a slightly higher risk of complications than operations using tissue from the back.

-The reconstructed breast will have little or no sensation (it will feel numb).
+The reconstructed breast will have less sensation than the original breast (it may feel numb).